Skip to content

 1943, February: The Gorkys host a dinner party for Fernand Léger (1881–1955) who, at the time, lives on West 40th Street.
 Mary Burliuk (1888–1968), wife of the painter David Burliuk (1882–1967), later reports that Gorky was “overwhelmed with emotion” to have the well-known French painter in his studio.[76]

-1943, March 20: Through the connection of David Burliuk, Joseph H. Hirshhorn (1899–1981), the Lavtian-born financier and art collector, visits Gorky’s studio and purchases seventeen paintings.[75]
+1943, March 20: Although the exact date is unconfirmed, around this time, Joseph H. Hirshhorn (1899–1981), the Lavtian-born financier and art collector, visits Gorky’s studio through the connection of David Burliuk and purchases seventeen paintings.[77]
 He will add an additional fourteen works to his collection in the years that follow.

 Artist - Arshile Gorky Foundation